Web & Social Media

 Requests for new domain names or web server addresses should be submitted to the University's Website Manager who will then forward approved domain names to the appropriate staff in Computing and Communications Services for implementation.
 The conditions under which these addresses are assigned and used are subject to the University of Guelph's Web Publishing Guidelines.

 Policies and recommendations contained in this guide apply to all departments and divisions of the University of Guelph and external organizations that are approved users of University trademarks and logotypes.
-All inquiries should be directed to the Department of Communications and Public Affairs.
+All inquiries should be directed to the Department of Communications and Marketing.

 Use of the Cornerstone/Identifier on the World Wide Web is restricted to University of Guelph departments and approved external organizations.
 Detailed design information is available in U of G Web Design Guidelines.